adenflorian/OpenInSourceTreeFromGitHub/README.md

-# OpenInSourceTreeFromGitHub
+#OpenInSourceTreeFromGitHub
-A Firefox addon that lets you open GitHub repos in SourceTree
+Lets you open GitHub repos in SourceTree